 Depending on where in Croatia is your starting point, you will choose a different route and crossings – here is what is available:

-From South Dalmatia – Let’s say if you are visiting Dubrovnik and would like to go from there to Greece.
-The best route to choose is Dubrovnik-Bari car ferry and then Bari to Greece ports (see route list below).
+From South Dalmatia – Let’s say you are visiting Dubrovnik and would like to go from there to Greece.
+The best route to choose is the Dubrovnik-Bari car ferry and then Bari to Greece ports (see route list below).
 Total crossing time is about 10+10 hours (to Igoumenitsa) + waiting time between two ferries of another 10 hours.
 Includes overnight crossing.

-Croatia to Italy Ferry Routes:
+Croatia to Italy Ferry Routes

 Starting from the south of Croatia here are the basic details of all ferry routes from Croatia to Italy that you can consider to connect with your next ferry to Greece:

-- Dubrovnik to Bari ferry – operated by Jadrolinija ferry company is in service April to October
+- Dubrovnik to Bari ferry – operated by Jadrolinija ferry company is in service from April to October

 - Split to Ancona ferry – run by Jadrolinija and SNAV, in service all year round, from two days a week to daily service